WorcestershireSource/KioskApp/README.md

 The user can pay using the square terminal - details of their payment are processed by Square and not passed through the kiosk app for security
 An walkthrough of the process is available here: https://youtu.be/r4SIV6AEF-Y

+## Files used
+Index.html - the main page of the application
+App.py - the main flask app
+Squarecode.py - APIs to connect the application to the payment provider e.g. sending order details for payment styles.css - additional CSS used where bootstrap wasn't sufficient kioskfrontend.js - the javascript logic to manage the user experience e.g. tracking what is in the user's basket

 ## Learning outcomes:
 I initially developed the application relying heavily on flask to track the users order, but this resulted in a slower user experience.
 To complete this project I therefore had to learn more about Javascript.
 I used the CS50 web development lectures and further online training including learning to use JQuery and AJax to ensure the site was responsive.